elghouch/Hello/README.md

 # LSTAT2030 - Lab4: Hello package

-* To downlod this folder to your computer as `.zip` file:
+* To download this folder to your computer as `.zip` file:

 1. Click the green button `<code>` (above right).
 2. Click the `Download ZIP` button.